nandos13/JakePerry.ReverseEnumeration/README.md

 The reverse enumerator doesn't allocate any additional memory

 #### Modification during enumeration
 Modifying a `List<T>` while it is being enumerated in a `foreach` loop will result in an `InvalidOperationException` being thrown.
-The reverse enumerator is able to maintain this logic (but can optionally be disabled, more info [in the Usage section](#Usage)).
+The reverse enumerator is able to maintain this logic (but can optionally be disabled, more info [in the *Usage/List<T> and modification during enumeration* section below](#List<T>-and-modification-during-enumeration)).

 ### Usage